 Who We Are

-We are the leading experts in disaster preparedness and disaster recovery.
+We are the leading experts in preparedness and disaster recovery.
 We provide unmatched experience and resources to organizations, businesses, governments, and communities in helping them prepare, manage, and recover from natural and man-made disasters sooner.

-Tidal Basin Is The Leading Disaster Preparedness & Recovery Consulting Firm
+Tidal Basin Is The Leading Preparedness & Disaster Recovery Consulting Firm

 How can you best prepare for the unexpected?
 From a crisis that impacts your organization or entire community indefinitely?
 How can you fully recover?
 How much will it take, and where will it come from?
-Tidal Basin is the leader in disaster preparedness and recovery consulting.
-For the past thirty years we have expertly handled emergency and disaster preparedness, response, recovery, mitigation management, and funding for hundreds of public and private sector clients during some of the world’s worst disasters.
+Tidal Basin is the leader in preparedness and disaster recovery consulting.
+For the past thirty years we have expertly handled emergency and preparedness, response, recovery, mitigation management, and funding for hundreds of public and private sector clients during some of the world’s worst disasters.